SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/troubleshoot-azure-blob-storage-log-collection.md

 is thrown, or when performance counter thresholds are exceeded (HostHealthMonitor)

-If you are using this function for quite some time then we recommend redeploying the solution with new ARM templates.
+If you're using this function for quite some time then we recommend redeploying the solution with new ARM templates.

 If the error still persists then